enthought/mayavi/docs/source/mayavi/example_using_with_scipy.rst

 arrow and selecting "Add after".
 Using a value of 15 gives a nice result.

 .. warning::
-    Note that the "Add after" UI used to crash on Linux with the wxPython backend for versions of Mayavi up to 3.2.0 (see :ref:`known_bugs` for all the know bugs).
+    Note that the "Add after" UI formerly crashed on Linux with the wxPython backend for versions of Mayavi up to 3.2.0 (see :ref:`known_bugs` for all know bugs).

 We can now click on the `Colors and legends` on the pipeline and change